juancrfig/pizzageddon2077/README.md

-# Pizzaggedon 2077: Kitchen Simulator
+# Pizzageddon 2077: Kitchen Simulator
 ![Logo](./docs/banner.jpg)

 A high-concurrency microservice intended to demonstrate how to manage limited resources against a massive demand of starving citizens.